lucas-brunner/Python/README.md

 # Python

 This is a repo to showcase some of my Python projects.
 Some programs are written for personal use (such as TempMonitor.py) while others are simply for practice and gaining experience.
+This will be continuously updated with new projects.

 ### TempMonitor.py